Skip to content

 This function assumes that your command line command will return

-We default to using `pd.read_csv` underneath the hood.
+This function defaults to using `pd.read_csv` underneath the hood.

-Keyword arguments are passed through to read_csv.
+Keyword arguments are passed through as-is.

 Args: